docker/compose/docs/aci-interation.md

           memory: 50M
 ```

+In this general example, the redis service is constrained to use no more than 50M of memory and 0.50 (50% of a single core) of available processing time (CPU)

 ## Environment variables

 When using `docker run`, environment variables can be passed to ACI containers using the `--env` flag.
-Form compose applications, environment variables can be specified with the `--env-file` flag, or in the compose file with the `environment` service field.
+Form compose applications, environment variables can be specified in the compose file with the `environment` or `env-file` service field, or with the `--environment` command line flag.

 ## Private Docker Hub images and using the Azure Container Registry